 - Step 4: Create rules to enrich, filter, and refine your product data

-- Step 5: Check and improve the feed quality score
+- Step 5: Check and improve your feed quality

 - Step 6: Preview and activate your Google Shopping feed